peutes/cache-fetcher/README.md

 ### Options

-This fetcher can use single flight with setting option.
+This fetcher client can use single flight with setting option.

 If `DebugPrintMode` set true, the cache key will be printed to the terminal.